korykilpatrick/promptier/docs/implementation-guide.md

 Below is a detailed, step-by-step plan to build the Promptier Chrome extension and its backend server.
 Each step is designed to be implemented in a single iteration by an AI code generation system, modifying a limited number of files, and building logically on previous steps.

+## NOTES

+The strict file paths in this plan *are just loose suggestions*.
+Do not blindly create them - ensure that they are being named and creating in the appropriate place.
+And make sure they dont already exist somewhere else before you create them.

+This implementation is split into two phases:
+1. Core Functionality: Building the sidebar as a standalone feature with template/chain management
+2. DOM Integration: Adding content scripts and DOM interaction features

 ## Server Setup

 - [x] **Step 1: Initialize Server Project**